okeefm/s3g/doc/s3g_protocol.markdown

 </table>

 ## 12 - Enable/disable fan
-Turn the fan output on or off
+Turn the fan output on or off.
+Note that the extruder fan does not turn on until a temperature threshold is reached (currently set to 50C).

 Payload